 Education in the liberal arts is central to the mission of Loyola University Maryland.
 The liberal arts core curriculum encompasses a variety of courses in the humanities, natural and social sciences, fine arts, and mathematics.

 Registration is an important part of Summer Orientation.
 The AASC administrators will pre-register you for Messina courses and introductory major-level courses.
-You will register for the rest of your courses on WebAdvisor with the guidance of a faculty advisor at Summer Orientation.
+You will register for the rest of your courses on WebAdvisor with the guidance of faculty advisors and AASC administrators at Summer Orientation.